emp26git/ocr-demo/README.md

 - mvn test

 This application requires:
-- Java 8 update 212 or higher
+- Java JDK 8 update 212 or higher
 - Maven 3.6.1 or higher